 10. Simon Says

 Simon says: Be adorable!
 OK, so they’ve got that down.
-But your child will pick up so many new moves while playing this classic game — all while getting some giggles out, too!
+But children will pick up so many new moves while playing this classic game — all while getting some giggles out, too!

 11. Hot and Cold